 Refinancing is the closest thing to a do-over button you’ll ever get with student loans.
-It can get you a lower interest rate, a new timespan to pay off your loan, and better terms.
-It’s always smart to consider all your options—including those outside of Wells Fargo.
+It can get you a lower interest rate, a new repayment term, and possibly even some perks (like discounts or networking opportunities).

 If you’re not satisfied with your experience with Wells Fargo, or if you just want a lower interest rate, there are plenty of great options out there.